 As for the death penalty and assisted suicide, while it would be nice to have a president that spoke out on those issues, they seem to be predominantly state-level fights at this point, with minimal federal involvement.
 Regardless, I place a higher priority on abortion, purely because of the number of human lives at stake.
 I would not vote for a "pro-choice" candidate solely because he or she campaigned against capital punishment or assisted suicide.

 C.J.
-Williams asks: "This is a wicked good discussion.
+W. asks: "This is a wicked good discussion.
 Why aren't these two women our presidential candidates?"

 You're too kind, C.J.